Hossam-Eldin-Omar/SLAM_and_path_planning/my_progress.md

 --

 - All benchmarks were collected using `/planner_server` and `/controller_server` in Nav2 stack.
-- Timing was measured using `ros2 topic echo /plan` + simulation logs.
+- Timing was measured using simulation logs.

 ---